george-munene/Simple-Blog-Post-Manager/README.md

 2. Click on the title to view the blog

-3. Add a new blog by entering details on the foem
+3. Add a new blog by entering details on the form

-Click on the T

 ## Future Works